virtual-labs/exp-concrete-class-model-au/experiment/aim.md

+### Aim

-### To implement basic class structure and object creation for a single concrete class in C++/Java from the class diagram.
+To implement basic class structure and object creation for a single concrete class in C++/Java from the class diagram.